cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 ## Deploy containerlab SONiC topology
 Given its origins in the Hyperscale world, SONiC has been designed from the ground up as an automation friendly NOS.
-So in this lab we'll make heavy use of task automation with Ansible.
+So in this lab we'll make heavy use of task automation with *Ansible*.

 ### Ansible "deploy-playbook"
 The first Ansible playbook is a simple one; it launches the containerlab SONiC topology, and it runs a couple scripts to establish linux test bridges and to reset stored SSH keys.